mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 Kipnu joined us, and I felt her body loosen up for a brief moment.
 I may have had doubts, but trust was the only thing that felt right in the moment.

 Kipnu and I held each other close and watched as Melna began along her morning route without looking back.
 Her assistant Pomri stood with her gray-furred saffa at the side of the road, looking as palatial as always.
-The two of them together always gave me an uneasy feeling. _How strange a feeling... to envy my own bundwoman's assistant_.
+The two of them together always gave me an uneasy feeling. _How strange a feeling... to envy my own jundwoman's assistant_.

 "Something's different about her today," Kipnu said.
 "What were you two talking about?"